What is better? Aluminium or PVCu? the debate has been ongoing for a while and variations of this subject are typed into Google regularly.

 Both aluminium and pvc window and door products serve their respective markets, however aluminium has several distinct advantages over PVCu.

 There is no doubt that the customer will always prefer the slimmer sight lines of aluminium.
-Presented with the correct facts about both products again, price issue aside, the customer will always choose aluminium.
-Anyone who offers both products is welcome to comment.
-What is better?
-Aluminium or pvcu?
+Presented with the correct facts about both products again, price issue aside, the customer will usually choose aluminium.

 How much more than PVCu should aluminium cost?

 The environmental credentials of aluminium compared to pvc again cannot be compared.
 This is a long and separate topic altogether but do the right research and the results will speak for themselves.
-Aluminium on environmental credentials simply puts pvc to shame.
-Fact.
+Aluminium on environmental credentials is superior to PVCu.